scale-it/sigmadao/README.md

 # SigmaDAO

-SigmaDAO is a web application that let's a user create a DAO, enable them to Add Proposal, Deposit and Withdraw Tokens and also allow them to Vote.
+SigmaDAO is a web application that lets anyone create a DAO, enable them to Add Proposal, Deposit and Withdraw Tokens and also allow them to Vote.

 Wallets supported by SigmaDAO are: